ying-tang/help-documentation/_cinder/alternative_method_for_volume_encryption.md

 The two preceding steps will be performed once only, on every volume you encrypt.
 Next, you can use `cryptsetup` to partition and format the volume, so that you can read/write to it.

-10) Now "unlock" the volume you just encrypted:
+Step 10) Now "unlock" the volume you just encrypted:

 {% highlight bash %}
 cryptsetup open --type luks /dev/vdb data